-Important information

-If you take your whole pension as cash or transfer your pension out of the Scheme, you won't receive any more benefits from the Scheme.
+Options 3 & 4 Important information If you take a commutation payment or transfer your pension out of the Scheme, you won't receive any more benefits from the Scheme.
 This includes any pension your spouse or civil partner might have received on your death.

-You should also check out whether your small pot value is more or less than your transfer value (see page 8).
+You should also check out whether your small pot value is more or less than your transfer value (see page 10).
 If your transfer value is higher than your small pot (before tax), you might get more cash if you transferred your pension out (depending on what fees and charges are applied by your new provider).
 If your transfer value is lower than the small pot (before tax), you would not get more if you did this.

-Here are some other things to note about taking your pension as a cash payment or transferring it:
+Here are some other things to note about taking your pension as a cash payment or transferring it: - You will only be able to transfer your pension to another registered pension scheme. - If your transfer value is £30,000 or more, you must provide written confirmation from an independent financial adviser that they have given you advice about transferring your benefits.
+We cannot allow the transfer to go ahead without seeing evidence of this.

-- You will only be able to transfer your pension to another registered pension scheme. - If your transfer value is £30,000 or more, you must provide written confirmation from an independent financial adviser that they've given you advice about transferring your benefits.
-We cannot allow the transfer to go ahead without seeing evidence of this. - Using this option, it is possible to transfer to a Defined Contribution (DC) pension arrangement, where you might be able to take advantage of the options made available by pension freedoms. - Different providers offer different options in relation to what you can do with your benefits.
+- Using this option, it is possible to transfer to a Defined Contribution (DC) pension arrangement, where it might be possible to take your benefits in a more flexible way, for example as a series of cash lump sums while keeping your retirement savings invested. - Different providers offer different options in relation to what you can do with your benefits.
 It's very important to understand the different costs and charges associated with each option and also the tax implications of any decision you take.

-Turn the page to find out more about LVE, the pension specialists appointed by the Trustee to give you impartial, regulated financial advice about your pension options.
+Turn the page to find out more about LVE, the pension specialists who were appointed by the Trustee to give you impartial, regulated financial advice about your pension options.

-Getting advice on your Options

-Deciding whether or not to transfer out of the Sainsbury's Pension Scheme or to take your pension savings as cash is a big decision.
+Getting advice on your options Deciding whether or not to transfer out of the Sainsbury's Pension Scheme, or to take your pension savings as cash is a big decision.
 You could end up significantly worse off - either because you pay more tax or charges than you need to, or you lose your money to a pension scam.

-If your transfer value is over £30,000, then the law requires you to get regulated financial advice from an expert called a 'pension transfer specialist', to protect you from the risks of making the wrong decision.
-You can find a pension transfer specialist in your area on this website: www.moneyhelper.org.uk

-The Trustee has also appointed a company called LVE to provide retirement planning advice and guidance to members of the Scheme, at a competitive, fixed-rate fee.
+If your transfer value is over £30,000 then the law requires you to get regulated financial advice from an expert called a 'pension transfer specialist', to protect you from the risks of making the wrong decision.
+You can find a pension transfer specialist in your area on this website: www.moneyhelper.org.uk The Trustee has also appointed a company called LVE to provide retirement planning advice and guidance to members of the Scheme, at a competitive, fixed-rate fee.
 The enclosed leaflet tells you more about LVE.

-L∨≡ can give you regulated and impartial advice about:
+LV can give you regulated and impartial advice about: